JBD84/Pacmen/README.md

 # 😏 Pacmen
-## ✍️ this project is easy you just have to clone this repository, pull the index.html to your browser and follow the instructions
+## ✍️ Running this project is easy, you just have to clone this repository, pull the index.html to your browser and follow the instructions
-##👾This is a fun way to go back in time to see our evolution in programming
+👾This is a fun way to go back in time to see our evolution in programming
 ##
 ![PacMan1](https://user-images.githubusercontent.com/74006646/186055916-ba6f9ba2-d1ef-43a1-9c74-e8c8a7427602.png)
 ##